Legoless/Alpha/README.md

 # Contributions

 To contribute to Alpha, please open pull requests.
-We warmly welcome any feature implementations or improvements, bug fixes, documentation or anything else you can think of.
+Any feature implementations or improvements, bug fixes, documentation are very welcome.

 # Thanks